makersacademy/rps-challenge/README.md

 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

+## How I attempted this Challenge

+Being a very visual person, I was really excited for this challenge, as I could dig out my half forgotten HTML and CSS skills.